 As you can see by the table, our system had no violations.
-We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
 We are required to present the following information on lead in drinking water: